TheDamnedScientist/agentic-ai-fifi/README.md

     ```

 3. **Run the application:**
-    Run these commands from the root of the repo.

-    To test mock flow, run this
+    Please setup the prerequisites from the official [git repo](https://github.com/epiFi/fi-mcp-dev/blob/master/README.md) and then in a separate shell/terminal, start the fi-mcp-dev server.

     ```bash
+    cd utils/fi-mcp-dev
+    go run .
+    ```

+    Post server start, run these commands from the root of the repo.

+    To test mock flow, run:
+    ```bash
     python -m backend.mock_flow.cli_mock
     ```

-    Run this for testing the flow with gemini integration
+    To test the flow with Gemini integration, run:
     ```bash
     python -m backend.cli_gemini
     ```